 Follow Canada’s Food Guide.
 This will help you have enough energy and the nutrients you need.
-The guide recommends a daily intake of the following foods:
+The guide recommends to:

 To find out more on nutrition labels and serving sizes, visit the Interactive Tool page provided by the Government of Canada.

 A daily multivitamin provides important vitamins and minerals, including folic acid and iron.
 Folic acid helps cells develop and reduces the risk of some birth defects.
 Folic acid is important for all women who are capable of becoming pregnant.

 All women of reproductive age should take a multivitamin with at least 0.4 mg of folic acid each day.
 Some women need more folic acid or iron.
 It is important to take only what is recommended by your health care provider.
 Check the label on your bottle of multivitamins.